Hochopepper/SwordToShield/Gamemaster_Resources/Bestiary/Monstrosities.md

 DC 10 constitution saving throw or take 2d6 poison damage.
 - Keen Senses: The Viper Wolf has advantage on checks that rely on sight, smell, or hearing.
-- Pack tactics: The Viper Wolf has advantage on attacks against creatures within 5 feet of another viper wolf or a wolf.
+- Pack Mentality: The Viper Wolf has advantage on attacks against creatures within 5 feet of an ally

 # Attacks

-- Bite +4 1d6+2 piercing damage, 1 target within 5 feet.
+- Bite +4 1d6 piercing damage, 1 target within 5 feet.

 ```